Artificial intelligence tools for information retrieval, research, and teaching

 Information source and update frequency: Semantic Scholar, updated every two weeks to once a month, depending on the update frequency of Semantic Scholar.

 Special features: certain outputs received can be saved (along with an automatic option to save the entire conversation) by clicking the star icon.
-Users can create tables and diagrams and upload PDF files for further work.
+Users can create tables and diagrams and upload up to 4000 PDF files (or RIS/BIBTEX files, or direct from Zotero) for further work.
+Deep research option is available in the paid version only.
+Citation networks can be built in the library too.
+Shareable projects are also available.

 Link: https://scienceos.ai/